 Definition: Management by Exception is an employee empowerment and management style, policy or philosophy wherein managers intervene only when their employees fail to meet their performance standards or when things go wrong.
 If the personnel are performing as expected, the manager will take no action.
 Time and effort should not be wasted focusing on employees or parts of the organization where things are going smoothly.

-We love to keep things really short, but provide links to learn more about your subject and to similar concepts.
+We like to keep things short, and provide links to learn more about your subject.

-© 2023 MBA Brief - Last updated: 14-4-2021 - Privacy | Terms
+© 2023 MBA Brief - Last updated: 7-6-2023 - Privacy | Terms